HazenBabcock/cl-plplot/README.md

-;
+#cl-plplot#
+This is a repository of code developed in the [Zhuang Lab](http://zhuang.harvard.edu) for the acquisition of STORM movies.

-; The Common Lisp / CFFI based interface to the PLplot Scientific Plotting ; Library.
+The Common Lisp / CFFI based interface to the [PLplot](http://common-lisp.net/project/cl-plplot/) Scientific Plotting Library.
-;
-; hazen 08/10
-;

-;;; 08-08-10
+#Notes#

-Going forward from release 0.6.0 I'm simply going to be trying to keep the Lisp binding in sync with the PLplot library (cl-plplot-system).
+*08-08-10 - Going forward from release 0.6.0 I'm simply going to be trying to keep theLisp binding in sync with the PLplot library (cl-plplot-system).
 Due to time constraints, and also because I do not actually use it myself enough to have good ideas about what does and does not work, I'm not planning on any further updates to my attempt to make a more Lispish interface to PLplot (cl-plplot).

-;;; Older

-This is in fact two packages, one is a "low-level" package (cl-plplot-system) that contains the interface to the large and hairy plplot API, and the other is a (hopefully) easy to use front end (cl-plplot).
+*Older -This is in fact two packages, one is a "low-level" package (cl-plplot-system) that contains the interface to the large and hairy plplot API, and the other is a (hopefully) easy to use front end (cl-plplot).
 It was written and tested with CFFI-0.9.0 and SBCL-0.9.9 on OS-X 10.4.
 I have also verified that it works on debian (2.6.15) with CFFI-0.9.1 and SBCL-0.9.12.
 It should all be Common Lisp & ASDF installable, but let me know if you find otherwise.

+#Layout#

 cl-plplot:
 This is currently 18 files (in src/window).